-UI Element Description <alm test<br="">Detail dialog box UI elements&gt;</alm> For UI element descriptions for the ALM Test Details dialog box for all test types, see the HP Application Lifecycle Management User Guide .
+UI Element Description <alm box="" detail="" dialog="" elements="" test="" ui=""></alm> For UI element descriptions for the ALM Test Details dialog box for all test types, see the HP Application Lifecycle Management User Guide .
 Test Script The components and flows that are run for the currently selected business process test (or the components that are run for the currently selected flow).
-For user interface details, see "Test Script Tab for Business Process Testing" on page 152.
+For user interface details, see "Test Script Tab for Business Process Testing" on page 147.